johnvderwood/obsidian/Analysis Pre-Lim/Real Analysis/Past Pre-Lim Exams/January 2019.md

 ***Proof***: For the forward direction, we extract $E_n$ of finite measure and disjoint such that
 $$\bigcup E_{n}= X $$
-WLOG, we assume naturally all sets have non-zero measure.
+WLOG, we assume naturally all sets have non-zero measure. *actually need to use the $a_n$ I thought of originally to avoid 0 measure sets*
 $$
 f(x)=\sum _{n=1}^\infty \chi_{E _{n}}\cdot \frac{1}{2^n\mu(E_{n})}
 $$